Constitution of Japan: Drafting process

-On February 18, the Japanese government called on the GHQ to reconsider the MacArthur Draft, which is significantly different from the Matsumoto Draft, but Whitney rejected the proposal on February 20.
+On 18 February, the Japanese government called on the GHQ to reconsider the MacArthur Draft, which is significantly different from the Matsumoto Draft, but Whitney rejected the proposal on 20 February.
 On the contrary, he asked the Japanese government for a reply within 48 hours.
-Then, Prime Minister Shidehara met with MacArthur on February 21 and decided to accept the MacArthur draft by a cabinet meeting on the following day.
+Then, Prime Minister Shidehara met with MacArthur on 21 February and decided to accept the MacArthur draft by a cabinet meeting on the following day.

-After the Cabinet decision, Joji Matsumoto aimed to draft a Japanese government bill based on the MacArthur Draft, and the draft was completed on March 2 of the same year.
+After Shidehara Cabinet decision, Jōji Matsumoto aimed to draft a Japanese government bill based on the MacArthur Draft, and the draft was completed on 2 March of the same year.

-On March 4 Joji Matsumoto presented the draft to Whitney, but GHQ noticed that there were differences between the MacArthur Draft and the March 2 Draft.
-In particular, the March 2 Draft did not include a preamble, and a heated argument ensued.
-Finally, adjustments were made by the Japanese government and GHQ, and the draft was completed on March 6.
+On 4 March Jōji Matsumoto presented the draft to Whitney, but GHQ noticed that there were differences between the MacArthur Draft and the 2 March Draft.
+In particular, the 2 March Draft did not include a preamble, and a heated argument ensued.
+Finally, adjustments were made by the Japanese government and GHQ, and the draft was completed on 6 March.

 On 6 March 1946, the government publicly disclosed an outline of the pending Constitution.
 On 10 April, elections were held for the House of Representatives of the Ninetieth Imperial Diet, which would consider the proposed Constitution.
 The election law having been changed, this was the first general election in Japan in which women were permitted to vote.

 In the process of passing through the House of Representatives in August 1946, the draft of the Constitutional Amendment was modified.
 This is called the Ashida Amendment, since the chairman of the committee at the time was Hitoshi Ashida.
 In particular, Article 9, which refers to the renunciation of armed forces, was controversial.

 The phrase "In order to accomplish the aim of the preceding paragraph," was added to paragraph 2 by Hitoshi Ashida without the diet deliberations.
 Although the reason is not clear, this addition has led to the interpretation of the Constitution as allowing the retention of force when factors other than the purpose of the preceding paragraph arise.
-Even now there is a great debate over whether force for self-defense, such as the Self Defense Forces, is a violation of the Constitution.
+Even now, there is a great debate over whether force for self-defense, such as the Self Defense Forces, is a violation of the Constitution.